modxorg/Docs/en/revolution/2.x/developing-in-modx/overview-of-modx-development/developer-introduction.md

 ### What is MVC²?

-MVC² is a MODx terminology that is "Model-View-Controller/Connector".
+MVC² is a MODX terminology that is "Model-View-Controller/Connector".
 It basically adds a new way of accessing the model from the view - Connectors, which are AJAX-based files that "connect" to processors to provide remote CRUD interactions.

 ### Connector/Processor Relationships